 |Send the employee a letter stating that there is a delay and the reasons why.|

-- The Personnel Handbook, Department of Premier and Cabinet, July 2009, Chapter 9 deals with management of conduct and performace.
+- The Personnel Handbook, NSW Public Service Commission, deals with management of conduct and performance.

 - Handling Misconduct: A Good Practice Guide, Australian Public Service Commission, Canberra, 2008.

 - Government Sector Employment Act 2013 (NSW)

 Relevant ICAC investigations